Welcome to Sarajevo

 The film made its world premiere on May 9, 1997, at the 1997 International Cannes Film Festival.
 It was nominated for the Golden Palm and for the Golden Hugo at the Chicago International Film Festival.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Welcome to Sarajevo" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Welcome to Sarajevo" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools